-As a public company, and particularly after we are no longer an "emerging growth company," significant resources and management oversight will be required.
+As a public company, significant resources and management oversight are required.
 As a result, management's attention may be diverted from other business concerns, which could harm our business, financial condition and operating results.

-We will incur significant increased costs and devote increased management resources as a result of operating as a public company.
+We incur significant increased costs and devote increased management resources as a result of operating as a public company.

-As a public company, we will incur significant legal, accounting, compliance and other expenses that we did not incur as a private company and these expenses will increase even more after we are no longer an "emerging growth company."
-Our management and other personnel will need to devote a substantial amount of time and incur significant expense in connection with compliance initiatives.
-As a public company, we will bear all of the internal and external costs of preparing and distributing periodic public reports in compliance with our obligations under the securities laws.
+As a public company, we incur and, particularly now that we are no longer an emerging growth company, will further incur significant legal, accounting, compliance and other expenses that we did not incur as a private company.
+Our management and other personnel devote a substantial amount of time and incur significant expense in connection with compliance initiatives.
+As a public company, we bear all of the internal and external costs of preparing and distributing periodic public reports in compliance with our obligations under the securities laws.

 In addition, regulations and standards relating to corporate governance and public disclosure, including the Sarbanes-Oxley Act, and the related rules and regulations implemented by the SEC, have increased legal and financial compliance costs and will make some compliance activities more time consuming.
-We intend to invest resources to comply with evolving laws, regulations and standards, and this investment will result in increased general and administrative expenses and may divert management's time and attention from our other business activities.
+Moreover, since we ceased to be an "emerging growth company" on January 31, 2023, we may no longer take advantage of certain exemptions from various reporting requirements that are applicable to public companies.
+This increase in reporting requirements will further increase our compliance burden.
+We intend to continue to invest resources to comply with evolving laws, regulations and standards, and this investment will result in increased general and administrative expenses and may divert management's time and attention from our other business activities.
 If our efforts to comply with new laws, regulations and standards differ from the activities intended by regulatory or governing bodies due to ambiguities related to practice, regulatory authorities may initiate legal proceedings against us, and our business may be harmed.
 In connection with our initial public offering, we also increased our directors' and officers' insurance coverage, which increased our insurance cost.
 In the future, it may be more expensive or more difficult for us to obtain director and officer liability insurance, and we may be required to accept reduced coverage or incur substantially higher costs to obtain coverage.
 These factors would also make it more difficult for us to attract and retain qualified members of our board of directors, particularly to serve on our audit committee and compensation and leadership development committee, and qualified executive officers.